 Your skills and our expertise

 New Zealand has an extensive set of work visas for those who wish to work in New Zealand on a temporary basis.
-In many cases a Work Visa will be for your first step towards being able to secure Residence.
+In some cases a Work Visa will be for your first step towards being able to secure Residence.

 There are various types of Work Visas, although most require you to have an offer of employment first, before the Visa can be applied for.
 Work Visas generally specify the role that you will undertake, the employer you will work for and the location that work can be conducted in.